 Rhodium / Ruthenium / Iridium

-Rhodium without new impulses; Ruthenium unchanged and Iridium “on the move”
+Rhodium rises slightly, Ruthenium unchanged and Iridium still sought-after

 The text on this page is not for the use of private individuals and solely aimed at professional market participants in the precious metals markets.
 It is not and should not be construed as an offer to sell or the solicitation of an offer to purchase or sub-scribe for any investment.
 Heraeus has based this document on information obtained from sources it believes to be reliable but which it has not independently verified; Heraeus makes no guarantee, representation or warranty and accepts no responsibility or liability as to its accuracy or completeness.
 Expressions of opinion are those of Heraeus only and are subject to change without notice.
 Heraeus assume no warranty, liability or guarantee for the current relevance, correct-ness or completeness of any information provided within this Report and will not be held liable for the consequence f reliance upon any opinion or statement contained herein or any omission.
 Furthermore, we assume no liability for any direct or indirect loss or damage or, in particular, for ost profit which you may incur as a result of the use and existence of the information provided within this Report.
 By embedding a link to an external Internet web site ("hyperlinks"), Heraeus does not adopt such an external Internet web site or its content as its own because Heraeus is unable to control the contents of such web sites constantly.
 Heraeus will also not assume any responsibility for the availability of such external Internet web sites or their contents, and any visit by the user of such external Internet web sites and their contents via hyperlink is at the user's own risk.
 Heraeus does not assume liability for any direct or indirect damage arising to the user from the use and the existence of information on these Internet web sites, and Heraeus does also not assume any liability that the information called by the user is virus-free.
 All prices shown are interbank market bid prices, all charts unless stated otherwise are based on Thomson Reuters.